Privacy

 We process personal data in the following categories:

-Account data: Name, email address (via Clerk authentication).
+Account data: Name, email address (via Clerk authentication, optionally via Google or Apple).

 Children's data: First names, dates of birth, clothing/shoe sizes, allergies, medical notes, school/daycare, hobbies.